Diffusion-induced blowup solutions for the shadow limit model of a singular Gierer-Meinhardt system: Formal approach

 In this section, we aim at giving a formal approach which explains how the profile in Theorem \ref{theorem-existence} is derived.
 Firstly, let us denote

 Henceforth, we rewrite equation \eqref{equa-u-non-local} as follows

 We can see that $\theta(t) $ strongly affects the blowup dynamic of $u$.
 Let us assume that $u$ blows up in finite time $T$ and at the origin $0 \in \Omega$ (without loss of generality).
-Then, there are the following three possibilities:
+As we are proceeding formally, we believe the three following cases are important for our analysis:

 In particular, \eqref{case-theta-to-infty} is excluded by Theorem 3.1 and Remark 3.2 given in \cite{KSN17}.
 In the context of this work, we aim to handle only the convergent case i.e \eqref{case-theta-to-thata-*}, whilst the case \eqref{case-theta-to-0} will be treated in a forthcoming paper.
-We note that the convergent case \eqref{case-theta-to-thata-*} is quiet the same with the situation studied in \cite{DZM3AS19} where such a convergence used to idea to control the behaviour of the non-local term occurred there in towards the quenching time.
-We rewrite \eqref{equa-main-short} as follows
+We note that the convergent case \eqref{case-theta-to-thata-*} was already encountered in \cite{DZM3AS19} where the authors managed to control the non-local term in a MEMS model, up to the quenching time.